Kington had a workhouse by 1734. In 1776, it could house up to 40 inmates. At the same date, a workhousee at Pembridge accommodated up to 30 paupers.

 The workhouse followed the popular cruciform or "square" plan with an entrance block at the east, behind which lay the four accommodation wings radiating from a central hub, creating yards for the different classes of pauper (male/female, old/young).
 A detached infirmary was erected to the south in 1901.

+In 1930, the site was taken over as by Herefordshire Council and became a Public Assistance Institution.
 The former workhouse was rebuilt as Kingswood Hall nursing home in about 1962.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.